-The Year of the Horse is almost upon us!
-Chinese New Year festivities begin this weekend, and preparations are underway from Shanghai to San Francisco.
-For many Chinese, this holiday is all about the food.
+For many Chinese, the annual Chinese New Year holiday is all about the food.
 From potstickers to noodles to citrus fruit, the foods eaten hold meaning and significance for the year ahead.
-This week, we’ll take a look at the symbols behind some delicious Chinese New Year foods.

 The foods enjoyed during New Year are similar to those consumed during the rest of the year, but with a special emphasis on bringing luck in the coming year.
 Potstickers and dumplings, for instance, are eaten across China every day, for breakfast, lunch and dinner.
 But New Year potstickers are special, shaped to resemble gold and silver ingots to bring wealth in the year ahead.
 Peanuts are said to bring long life, so during New Year celebrations some cooks will add peanuts to potsticker filling.
 And the shape of spring rolls already resembles gold bars, so more of these are eaten during New Year than any other time.